GHu-DUT/Tensor-clustering/README.md

 # Tensor-clustering
-Tensor clustering: evaluate the stability of ICA decomposition by consider the infromation from both component matrix and coefficient matrix.
+Tensor clustering: evaluate the stability of ICA decomposition by considering the infromation from both component matrix and coefficient matrix.